scayle/panel-icons/README.md

 The `icons/` directory contains all the icon files as svg.
 Do what you want with them.

-## Upgrade guide from version 3.0.0 to 4.0.1
+## Upgrade guide from version 3.0.0 to 4.2.0

-To upgrade your panel-icons library, change the version for @scayle/panel-icons to "^4.0.1"
+To upgrade your panel-icons library, change the version for @scayle/panel-icons to "^4.2.0"

+#### New icons in version 4.2.0
+- product-ai

+#### New icons in version 4.1.0
+- column-settings

 #### New icons in version 4.0.1
+- sort-descending
 - code
-- column-settings
 - logo-scayle
 - logo-tradebyte
 - logo-tradebyte-green